olegasivakov/ep-2/README.md

 ### Project plan

 Our target is to make the ethereum node capable to:
-- [ ] receive and parse ISO 20022 and MT messages,
+- [ ] receive and parse ISO 15022/20022 messages,
 - [ ] translate it to transaction pre-validating one (and encrypt it?),
 - [ ] split standartized data to tx body and tx data intended for smart contracts,
 - [ ] reduce on-chain data using specialized smart contracts as common dictionaries and data libraries,
 - [ ] sign and send well-formed blockchain transaction responding by standartized message,
-- [ ] detect on-chain messages addressed to accounts of this node, read (and decrypt?) and parse result of transaction execution as formed as ISO 20022 or MIT data standard,
+- [ ] detect on-chain messages addressed to accounts of this node, read (and decrypt?) and parse result of transaction execution as formed as ISO 15022/20022 data standards,
 - [ ] create standartized message and send it to on-chain,
 - [ ] use a version control approach for data schemes, dictionaries and data libraries.